St Mary Magdalene Church, Holloway Road: History

 Building & Gardens: The church was built in 1814 to a design by William Wickings as a chapel of ease to the parish church of St. Mary's farther south on Upper Street.
 It became a parish church in its own right in 1894.
 A typical Georgian six-bay brick box with three tiers of small windows, the lowest to the crypt.
 The bell tower at the south of the building is square and houses eight bells, cast by John Warner and Son at their Spitalfields foundry in 1875.
 The bells are a “maiden” ring (they have never been re-tuned or altered in any way).
 Inside, the interior retains its galleries on three sides supported by Tuscan columns.
 Originally horse shoe-shaped these were converted to a rectangular plan when the furnishings were altered in 1894–5.
 Most of this work was undone in 1983, when the choir stalls and pews were removed and meeting rooms were built under the galleries.
 The church gardens are the church's old burial ground, which was opened to the public at the end of the 19th century, and now is a space appreciated by many for its recreational amenity.

 Music

-Music is led by vocalists and a band at the 11 am service and is contemporary.
+Music is typically led by vocalists and a pianist and is contemporary.

-The 9 am service's music is led from the piano and features well-known hymns.

 There are occasional lunch-time or evening concerts, advertised on the church's website.

 St. Mary Magdalene is home to a fine three-manual organ by George Pike England, slightly modified by the famous London firms of Henry Willis & Sons and N. P. Mander.
 Henry Willis himself was organist here for nearly thirty years.
-The organ is not in use (2009) as only about a third of its pipes are working.
+The organ is not in use as only about a third of its pipes are working.

 Sunday services

-Hope Church at St Mary Magdalene conducts two church services every Sunday: a 9 am service of Holy Communion and a more contemporary informal service at 11 am.
-Hope Church at St David has a 10:30 am service with children's groups and a 5 pm service with extended worship.
-In addition, the parish runs regular prayer meetings, bible study and discussion groups, and two Alpha courses three times a year (next one starting 26 January at 7 pm at St Mary Magdalene).
+Hope Church has an 11am service every week at St Mary Magdalene.
+In addition, the parish runs regular prayer meetings, bible study and discussion groups, and Alpha courses three times a year.